Air traffic controllers & airfield operations specialists

 Education & Skills

 Data on higher education choices for Air traffic controllers & airfield operations specialists from The Department of Education and Census Bureau.
-The most common major for Air traffic controllers & airfield operations specialists is N/A but the most specialized major according to RCA in N/A were N/A.
+The most common major for Air traffic controllers & airfield operations specialists is Transportation but the most specialized major according to RCA in 2024 were Transportation.

-Among the necessary skills for Air traffic controllers & airfield operations specialists, Monitoring stands, but the revealed comparative advantage (RCA) shows that Air traffic controllers & airfield operations specialists need more than the average amount of N/A.
+Among the necessary skills for Air traffic controllers & airfield operations specialists, Monitoring stands, but the revealed comparative advantage (RCA) shows that Air traffic controllers & airfield operations specialists need more than the average amount of Operation and Control.

 Majors